 What cultural attractions make Winnipeg worth visiting?

-Winnipeg punches far above its weight of 800,000 residents for cultural institutions.
-The Canadian Museum for Human Rights — the first museum in the world dedicated exclusively to human rights, designed by architect Antoine Predock with a striking glass tower (the Tower of Hope) above galleries of Tyndall limestone — is the most architecturally significant building in Canada.
-The Winnipeg Art Gallery’s Qaumajuq centre holds the largest collection of contemporary Inuit art in the world, with 13,000 sculptures visible through the atrium’s glass floor.
-The Exchange District — 20 blocks of North America’s most intact turn-of-the-century commercial architecture, a National Historic Site — provides the city’s most atmospheric outdoor museum.
-The Forks National Historic Site at the Red and Assiniboine river confluence anchors the waterfront with its market, the world’s longest natural ice skating trail in winter, and the Indigenous gathering place it has been for 6,000 years.
+For a city of about 850,000, Winnipeg carries a startling cultural weight.
+The Canadian Museum for Human Rights – the first museum anywhere devoted solely to human rights, designed by Antoine Predock with a glass Tower of Hope rising above galleries clad in Tyndall stone – is the boldest contemporary building in Canada.
+The Winnipeg Art Gallery’s Qaumajuq centre holds the world’s largest collection of contemporary Inuit art, nearly 14,000 works in all, with roughly 5,000 carvings on view in its glass-walled visible vault.
+The Exchange District, twenty blocks of North America’s best-preserved turn-of-the-century commercial architecture and a National Historic Site, is the city’s finest open-air museum.
+And the Forks National Historic Site, at the meeting of the Red and Assiniboine rivers, anchors the waterfront with its market, the world’s longest naturally frozen skating trail in winter, and a gathering place used for some 6,000 years.

 What is Churchill and why is it famous for wildlife?